2672477/PlantPal/plantpal-journal_bhavesh.md

 ## NOTE:
 The remaining journal entries are of my teammate, thus are not included in my journal as fallout takes both together in one.
 These are all my hrs/journals.
-Also, I have included a random project(modular_navigator) in my hackatime as 3 hrs are required before submitting.
-PLS DO NOT CONSIDER THOSE HRS.
-I DO NOT WANT TO GET FLAGGED BY @FRAUD SQUAD.
 I have taken permission from Horizons team to do this.
 Thank you!
-This project was originally started for fallout and is now being transferred to Horizons with permission from both organizers.
+This project was originally started for Fallout and is now being transferred to Horizons with permission from both organisers.
 No funding was received from Stasis, and the project was never approved there.
-Since FAllOUT uses LOOKOUT, I kindly request that project hours be evaluated based on my submitted journal entries.
+Since Fallout uses LOOKOUT, I kindly request that project hours be evaluated based on my submitted journal entries.
 Thank you for your consideration.
 ## Total time spend
 ### FALLOUT HRS-37.9 hrs